SylvainCorsini/liumo-framework/README.md

 It's based on some Symfony components (see composer.json).

+Go to the wiki (https://github.com/scorsi/minimis/wiki) to see all docs.

 There is three folders:
  - Public: which can contains css, js, imgs...
 You have to target your server to this folder.
  - App: which contains the MVC structure and the routes file.
 Your application will be in this folder.